seecol provides an interface to plotting (or "seeing")

 if

-is set to a specific color palette (or a vector of multiple colors or color palettes):Plot the current color palette and optional details on its colors.
+palis set to a specific color palette (or a vector of multiple colors or color palettes):Plot the current color palette and optional details on its colors.

 if

-or a list of multiple color palettes:Plot visual vectors of all current color palettes for comparing them.
+pal = "unikn_all"or a list of multiple color palettes:Plot visual vectors of all current color palettes for comparing them.

-removes visual duplicate colors (based on HEX values,
+Specifying distinct = TRUE removes visual duplicate colors (based on HEX values,

-ignoring transparency), but only when showing an individual color palette pal
+ignoring transparency), but only when showing an individual color palette pal.

-Various title options (i.e., main
+Various title options (i.e., main, sub, and mar_note) and

-argument add control over plotted text labels.
+a pal_names argument add control over plotted text labels.

-However, the length of a character vector provided to pal_names
+However, the length of a character vector provided to pal_names must correspond

 to the number of (custom) color palettes or colors.